HighwayofLife/kubernetes-validation-tools/README.md

 Why?
 ----

 I wasn't able to find a single docker image that contained all of the major validation tools (of which there are several!) to validate Kubernetes YAML manifest files as part of a CI/CD process before being automatically deployed to Kubernetes.
-This repo isn't designed to cover how to use these individual tools, but the links below should lead you to documentation for using each tool.
-We have found it useful to use several tools during our CI process because some check certain aspects that others cannot.
+This repo isn't designed to cover how to use these individual tools, though it does contain some basic usage examples.
+The links below should lead you to documentation for more details on using each tool.
+We have found it useful to use several tools during our CI validation and scanning process because some tools check certain aspects that others cannot.

 Usage
 -----